Azure/azure-sdk-for-python/doc/servicebus.rst

              'quote_message': "This 'should' work fine"}
     sent_msg = Message(b'message with properties', custom_properties=props)

-For compatiblity reason with old version of this library, `broker_properties` could also be defined as a JSON string.
+For compatibility reason with old version of this library, `broker_properties` could also be defined as a JSON string.
 If this situation, you're responsible to write a valid JSON string, no check will be made by Python before sending to the RestAPI.